 But I also believe that God helps those who help themselves.
 I navigate the course of my life in partnership with God.
 I co-create my destiny with the Creator.

 “You cannot put a spiritual band-aid on a psychological wound.”
 These words truly make a lot of sense.
-And I constantly remind myself that.
+And I always remind myself that.

 A holistic, integrated approach to healing and forgiveness

-The childhood wounds that were inflicted upon me were at the psychological level.
-No amount of prayer or blind faith can effectively and completely heal the wounds, unless my efforts are complemented with the appropriate psychological, therapy work.
-A holistic, integrated approach is the most effective, in my opinion, and from my experience, research and studies.
+The childhood wounds which were inflicted upon me were at the psychological level.
+No amount of prayer or blind faith can effectively and completely heal the wounds unless my efforts are complemented with the appropriate psychological therapy work.
+Based on my experiences, research, and studies, a holistic, integrated approach is the most effective.

 To begin the forgiveness process, I need to acknowledge first and foremost, that the wounding is there.
 My wounded inner child then needs to be given the opportunity to voice out.
 My little Nadine needs to be given permission to release all her hurt, pain, frustrations, anger.
 Some hurts I’m not even aware actually exist.

-I’ve also learned the need to grieve over whatever was lost, or wasn’t there during my childhood.
+I’ve also learned the need to grieve over whatever was lost or wasn’t there during my childhood.
 To forgive myself for what I mistakenly thought were my own doing.
 What I falsely blamed myself for.
 What others erroneously made me feel responsible for.
 To stop blaming my parents and others for the kind of treatment that I experienced.
-And to stop accusing them for whatever it is that I didn’t receive, even if what was deprived of me is something that I justifiably or rightfully deserve.
+And to stop accusing them of whatever it is that I didn’t receive — even if what was deprived of me is something that I justifiably or rightfully deserve.

 The healing power of writing

-- Writing an angry letter to my father or mother, or whomever else my inner child is angry at.
+- Writing an angry letter to my father or mother or at whomever else my inner child is angry.

 - Morning pages is another writing tool that helps clear up repressed stuff.
 It was developed by Julia Cameron, author of the bestselling The Artist’s Way: A Spiritual Path to Higher Creativity, first published in 1992.